mohammadekhosravi/dwm/README.md

 1. picom

    Picom is a compositor for X, and it is used for transparency and some other stuff that I don't know.
-2. nitrogen
+2. konsole

-   Nitrogen is used for setting background image for the first time and restoring it on each new session.
-3. alacritty

    if you wish to use another termianl emulator change `termcmd` inside `config.def.h`

    **Note that I patch DWM in a way that you can define all the thing that you need to start with DWM inside config file itself.
 Thanks to [this](https://dwm.suckless.org/patches/cool_autostart/).**

-   *Remove the line invole picom and nitrogen if you don't want them.*
+   *Remove the line involve picom and nitrogen if you don't want them.*
+3. dmenu

 **********
 ### Patches:
 1. [activatetagindicatorbar](https://dwm.suckless.org/patches/activetagindicatorbar/):